 For example, a defamation claim stemming from an online listing that mislabeled the plaintiff’s criminal history was denied because that plaintiff waited five years after discovering the mistake to file his claim.
 Chase v.
 Cox, No. 09-cv-02363-REB-KLM, 2010 U.S. Dist.
 LEXIS 78018 (D. Colo.
 May 26, 2010).

 So, how does Colorado’s defamation statute of limitations compare to other states?

-Online Defamation Removal Tip: Preservation of evidence is absolutely essential when combating fake online reviews, defamatory attacks, and malicious comments.
+Online Defamation Removal Tip: Preservation of evidence is absolutely essential when combating fake online reviews, defamatory attacks, internet blackmail, and malicious comments.
 We recommend screenshotting all relevant materials, copying the URL of a libelous and fake post, and time-stamping it.
 Doing so will ultimately help increase the chances of your Internet defamation claim succeeding.
 We also recommend utilizing Google Alerts to receive daily and weekly alerts anytime your name and inserted keywords are mentioned anywhere online.

 Single Publication Rule in Colorado: Do They Enforce It?

 The single publication rule is a common legal doctrine and (also) time-limiting restraint, which limits a person’s ability to bring more than one defamation action for each subsequent publication after the original.
 Simply put, you get one chance at a lawsuit for the original publication.
 Without the single publication rule, we’d potentially see new lawsuits popping up every minute after subsequent publications of a defamatory statement.